josmar-crwdstffng/angular/aio/content/tutorial/toh-pt3.md

 `[hero]="selectedHero"` is an Angular [property binding](guide/property-binding).

-It's a *one-way* data binding from the `selectedHero` property of the `HeroesComponent` to the `hero` property of the target element, which maps to the `hero` property of the `HeroDetailComponent`.
+It is a *one-way* data binding from the `selectedHero` property of the `HeroesComponent` to the `hero` property of the target element, which maps to the `hero` property of the `HeroDetailComponent`.

 Now when the user clicks a hero in the list, the `selectedHero` changes.